Temporal Locality in Online Algorithms: Time-Local Algorithms for Online File Migration: Analytical Case Study

-In this section, we introduce a constant competitive time-local algorithm, the \emph{Sliding~Window~Algorithm} (\ALG for short), for the online file migration problem restricted to two nodes, identified by 0 and 1.
-The algorithm takes the last $T$ requests as input, and it outputs a value in $\{0,1\}$, the (new) location of the file.
+We introduce a~constant competitive time-local algorithm, the \emph{Window~Majority~Algorithm} (\ALG for short), for the online file migration problem restricted to two nodes, identified by 0 and 1.

+The algorithm takes the last $T$ requests as input, and it outputs a~value in $\{0,1\}$, the (new) location of the file.
 For each request 0 or 1 (the node requesting the file), \ALG pays a~unit cost if its last output does not match the request (i.e., if the file is not located at the node).
-In such cases, we say \ALG incurs a \emph{mismatch}.
-After serving the request, \ALG may choose to migrate the file to the other node (by switching the output) at the cost $\alpha$, and in such case we say \ALG \emph{flips} its output.
+In such cases, we say \ALG incurs a~\emph{mismatch}.
+After serving the request, \ALG may choose to migrate the file to the other node (by switching the output) at the cost $\costmig$, and we say \ALG \emph{flips} its output.

-The algorithm scans the visible horizon looking for a distinguished subsequence of requests, called a \emph{relevant window}.
-It decides its output based on the existence of any relevant window, and an invariable property of the relevant window (if any detected).
-After a window enters the visible horizon, \ALG maintains its latest output as long as (i) the window is contained in the visible horizon (while \emph{sliding}), and (ii) it is not succeeded by a more recent relevant window. \ALG may flip its output once either of (i) or (ii) is no longer the case.
-Intuitively, a~relevant window serves as a short-lived memory, enabling \ALG to maintain the same output for as long as the window is contained in the visible horizon.
+The algorithm scans the visible horizon looking for a~distinguished subsequence of requests, called a~\emph{relevant window}.
+It decides its output based on 1) the existence of any relevant window and 2) an invariable property of the relevant window (if any exists).
+After a~window enters the visible horizon, \ALG maintains its latest output as long as (i) the window is contained in the visible horizon (while \emph{sliding}), and (ii) it is not succeeded by a~more recent relevant window. \ALG may flip its output once (i) or (ii) is no longer the case.
+Intuitively, a~relevant window serves as a~short-living memory, enabling \ALG to maintain the same output for as long as the visible horizon contains the window.